Sainsbury's CEO Coupe to stand down in May, be replaced by Roberts

-LONDON (Reuters) - Mike Coupe will step down as CEO of Sainsbury’s (SBRY.L) at the end of May after six years at the helm, with Britain’s second largest supermarket group opting for continuity by choosing retail and operations director Simon Roberts as his successor.
+LONDON, Jan 22 (Reuters) - Mike Coupe will step down as CEO of Sainsbury’s at the end of May after six years at the helm, with Britain’s second largest supermarket group opting for continuity by choosing retail and operations director Simon Roberts as his successor.

 Roberts, a former managing director of health and beauty retailer Boots, joined Sainsbury’s in 2017.